Moldova Receives 2024 Vision Zero for Youth International Leadership Award

 “The impressive collaboration in Moldova resulted in commitments to improve road safety for youth and, in particular, prioritizing slow speeds near schools,” said Nancy Pullen-Seufert, Director, National Center for Safe Routes to School.

-The second working group quickly took action on the national level.
-In 2022, the Cabinet of Ministers of the Government of Moldova enacted 30 km/h speed zones around school zones and roads near hospitals, parks, and historic landmarks.
+The success and impact of this action supported further advocacy by the Automobile Club of Moldova at a national level, and in 2022, the Moldovan government introduced 30 km/h speed zones around school zones and roads near hospitals, parks, and historic landmarks.
 Further, it is anticipated that the Republic of Moldova will sign a new National Road Safety Programme into law in late 2024.
 It aims to reduce the number of serious injuries and deaths through a combination of road safety measures, improved road infrastructure, and road user behavior.

 “At the national level, Moldova loses around twenty children in road crashes that could have been prevented each year,” said Andrei Cecoltan, Secretary of State of the Ministry of Internal Affairs in Moldova.
 “Introducing a speed limit of 30 km/h in areas adjacent to educational institutions, hospitals, parks, and historic city centers is a crucial measure to protect vulnerable road users, such as children, pedestrians, people with disabilities, and the elderly.
 By reducing speed, it significantly lowers the risk of serious accidents and increases safety in urban spaces.
 This measure not only protects lives, but also helps create a safer and friendlier road environment for all.
 It is crucial to meet the targets of the new United Nations Global Plan for the Decade of Action for Road Safety.
 Introducing the 30 km/h limit in these areas is not just a technical regulation, but a commitment by national and local authorities and the community to protect lives and improve the quality of life in our cities.
 It’s a measure that makes us feel safer, more connected, and more accountable to those around us.”